- To start saving for a goal, first figure out how much you need to save.

 Keep money earmarked for your vacation or other short-term goals separate from your daily spending money and your emergency fund.
 Setting your savings apart from your emergency fund could help reinforce the idea that you need distinct buckets for distinct goals: Your short-term savings are for one purpose and your emergency fund is for another.

 Putting your vacation fund slightly out of reach may help you avoid spending your savings prematurely.
-Nothing is too far out of reach in these days of easy electronic transfers but putting your vacation fund in its own savings account with no debit card access forces you to go through a couple of steps to get to it.
+Nothing is too far out of reach in these days of easy electronic transfers, but putting your vacation funds in its own savings account with no debit card access forces you to go through a couple of steps to get to it.

 Being on firm financial footing makes nearly everything easier—not only saving for vacation, but also saving for any other goal, including retirement.
 Fidelity's Financial Wellness Money Check-up1 found that on average, half of all Americans say they are saving for a vacation.
 Three in five people who feel confident and secure about their finances said their vacation savings were on track.
 Survey respondents who said they felt financially stressed were as likely to be saving for a vacation as their confident counterparts, but only one in twenty from this group said their vacation savings were on track.

 It can be fun and gratifying to save for an adventure.
 Plus, saving for short-term goals like an upcoming vacation helps you practice for the longer-term goals.
-If you can save up for a vacation, you may be able to save a little more for retirement.
+If you can save up for a vacation, it could give the confidence and commitment to save a little more for retirement.
 And that may make a big difference to your future.